Tyndall Figures, Melt Figures and Vapor Figures

 THE Amateur Scientist column in the July 1986 issue of Scientific American is about Tyndall Figures and gives suggestions for creating them and observing them.

 Note1: All these pictures were taken with a Nikon AW100 camera.
 It has a very good macro capability in addition to being waterproof, tough and a decent all round point and shoot.
-I also have a Pentax WG-3GPS which has a digital microscope function.
-I have not been able to get it to focus at high magnifications in the field.
-I use it as a back up camera.
+I recently acquired a black Olympus TG 4 which has a digital microscope function and a focus stacking function.
+This is the best pocket camera yet for photographing little things.
 For backyard photography of melt figures an SLR with a 100 or so mm lens and a 20 mm extension tube allows you to take pictures at F22 for a bit more depth of field.

 Note 2: A hand lens is a great tool for seeing little things in detail.
 If you are reading this article and you don't have one, you need to get one!
 7X is best for ice.